whisk-ml/whisk/docs/index.md

 # whisk documentation

-__whisk is an open-source ML project framework that make makes collaboration, reproducibility, and deployment "just work".__ It combines a suite of lightweight tools with a logical and flexible project structure.
+__whisk is an open-source ML project framework that makes collaboration, reproducibility, and deployment "just work".__ It combines a suite of lightweight tools with a logical and flexible project structure.
 Release your model to the world without a software engineer.

 Whisk doesn't lock you into a particular ML framework or require you to learn yet another ML packaging API.
 Instead, it lets you leverage the large Python ecosystem by structuring your ML project in a [Pythonic-way]( https://docs.python-guide.org/writing/structure/).
 Whisk does the structuring while you focus on the data science.